All characters you can unlock in Genshin Impact

 Sparkling Scatter

 Shoot gems to deal Geo DMG.
-Whenever they land 1 Star Jade floats around Ningguang.
-If she does a charged attack while multiple Star Jade are floating around her they deal a large amount of Geo DMG.
+Whenever they land 1 Star, Jade floats around Ningguang.
+If she makes a charged attack while multiple Star Jade are floating around her, they deal a large amount of Geo DMG.

 Elemental Skill